FelixHertweck/seatReservation/src/test/Testcases.md

 *   **Success:**
     *   A manager retrieves one of their seats and receives `200 OK`.
+    *   A manager retrieves an updated seat and sees the modified row and entrance values.
 *   **Failure:**
     *   Attempting to retrieve a seat belonging to another manager's location results in `404 Not Found`.